Marketing Intermediate Updated 2026-03-22

 What is Zero-Party Data?

-Zero-party data is information a customer proactively and intentionally shares with your brand — like preferences, purchase intentions, communication preferences, and personal context.
+Zero-party data is information a customer proactively and intentionally shares with your brand.
+Like preferences, purchase intentions, communication preferences, and personal context.

 Coined by Forrester, zero-party data is different from first-party data because the customer deliberately volunteers it rather than having it inferred from their behavior.
 When someone fills out a quiz saying “I’m looking for running shoes for trail running under $150,” that’s zero-party data.
 When you track that they viewed 3 trail running shoe pages, that’s first-party data.
 Both are valuable.
 Zero-party data is just more explicit.